 In addition, there are various charitable giving and asset location strategies that may be useful to consider in light of the proposed tax increase.
 For example, by donating appreciated securities to charity, you could avoid paying capital gains tax on the appreciation while also claiming some or all of the fair market value of the donated securities as an itemized deduction.

 Asset location strategies recognize that “different investments are subject to different tax rules, and different types of accounts have different tax treatment.”
 By ensuring your investments are held in the account that is the most tax advantaged, you can potentially lower your overall tax bill.
 While each investor’s situation is different, this chart from Fidelity provides some general guidelines regarding which accounts are best suited for various investments:

 Elimination of the step-up in basis for gains over $1 million per decedent.
 Under the current step-up in basis rules, when a beneficiary inherits an appreciated asset (e.g., stock, real estate, etc.), the cost basis of that asset is “stepped-up” to its fair market value at the time of the benefactor’s death and any appreciation realized on that asset prior to death permanently escapes capital gains tax.
 The Biden administration’s proposal eliminates the step-up in basis for gains over $1 million per decedent.

 There are various charitable giving strategies that could reduce the taxes owed by your estate.
 As noted above, by donating highly appreciated securities to charities, one may entirely avoid capital gains taxes on the appreciation.

-Again, it is important to remember that the proposed changes are just that, proposed.
-While it is good to start considering what strategies you may want to employ.
-For most, we recommend waiting, for now, to see if and how the proposed changes and what provisions are ultimately enacted.
+Again, it is important to remember that the proposed changes are just that: proposed.
+While it is good to start considering what strategies you may want to employ, for most we recommend waiting for now to see if and how the proposal changes and what provisions are ultimately enacted.
 Please reach out to us if there is anything we can do to help as you analyze the impact of the proposed changes on your financial situation.